eli-johnson-04/aad-project/Milestone_1/Algorithm and Analysis 2.md

 Return the number of rows, the total $cost$, and the list containing each platform's lengths.

+## Time Complexity Analysis 2
+Algorithm 2 has a time coplexity of O(n).
+This is because algorithm 2 completes only one pass through the list of paintings, meaning that if the list contains n items, the algorithm will execute n operations.
+So as the input size increases, the time required to process the list grows proportionally.
+This is linear growth.

 ## Correctness Analysis 2
 [insert analysis here]